Webflow

 Install the Figma to Webflow plugin from the Figma community.
 Connect it to your Webflow account and select your project.

 Start by syncing your design system elements first.
 Colors, typography styles, and spacing variables should transfer before any layout components.
-This creates a consistent foundation in Webflow.
+This creates a consistent foundation in Webflow that makes everything else easier.

-Then sync individual components and sections, not full pages.
-The plugin performs better with smaller, focused syncs.
+Then sync individual components and sections.
+Do not try to sync full pages.
+The plugin performs much better with smaller, focused syncs.
 Import each component into Webflow using the companion app and check that styles, spacing, and structure match the original design.

 Step 4: Build Responsive Layouts Manually